fazlerabbi37/fazlerabbi37.github.io/source/blogs/bash_cheat_sheet.rst

 (source: https://serverfault.com/a/153779)

-get curret IP if first interface is being used
+get current IP if first interface is being used
 ----------------------------------------------
 ::